selcarmesan/Homework5/docs/README.md

 The main class tests the functionality of the game.
 It runs a predetermined game of pawns board, playing each move with the game class and displaying using the view.

+## Organization:
 All objects related to the model of the game can be found within the model package.
 The class that reads from a file and converts it into a list of cards is in the controller package.
 The view package contains the available view for the model, a textual representation.
 The main class is placed in pawns board package outside of model and view.
 The docs folder contains the default supplied deck config files.

+\
+\
+Specified Invariant:
-CLASS INVARIANT:  If the game is started, then the current turn is either RED or BLUE, never null is a logical if then statement.
+If the game is started, then the current turn is either RED or BLUE, never null is a logical if then statement.
 Can be checked at any time.
 Is ensured by the constructor, as the game is not yet started, and the startGame method changes the player to RED before starting the game.
 From there on the only method that changes currentTurn is swapTurn, which either changes it to RED or BLUE, neither null again.

-CHANGES FOR PART TWO:
+Homework 6 Changelog:

-Separated PlaceCard and IsMoveValid into two distinct methods rather than only containing placeCard.
+- Separated PlaceCard and IsMoveValid into two distinct methods rather than only containing placeCard.
-Changed the PawnsCard implementation and Card interface to no longer have a specified color.
+- Changed the PawnsCard implementation and Card interface to no longer have a specified color.
-Changed the Cell and Board to no longer be generic.
+- Changed the Cell and Board to no longer be generic.
-Changed the overload for getScore to be two separate methods, getTotalScore and getRowScore.
+- Changed the overload for getScore to be two separate methods, getTotalScore and getRowScore.
-Changed PawnsCardReader to only allow for reading from a specified file, rather than a default.
+- Changed PawnsCardReader to only allow for reading from a specified file, rather than a default.